digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

 Setting Multi-IDE SDK Version
 =============================
-The Multi-IDE will select the correct SDK Version for each package you interact with, however the Multi-IDE itself will run from your most recent installed SDK Version.
+The Multi-IDE will select the correct SDK version for each package you interact with, however the Multi-IDE itself will run from your most recent installed SDK version.
 You can override this using an additional ``daml.yaml`` file at the root of your project (next to the ``multi-package.yaml``) containing only an SDK Version, as follows: